 a line-box’s height is computed based on its children’s line-height and vertical-align properties

 we cannot easily get/set font metrics with CSS

 This is further complicated by all the devices out there.
 A Japanese web page that looks good on iOS looks terrible on Samsung Galaxy because Samsung has a different layout engine that has a different idea of how to use space.

 The end result, as McCully concludes in his presentation, is that quality Japanese vertical layout on web pages is very difficult to achieve.
 It requires a massive amount of extra work dealing with CSS limitations and optimizing things deep in the lower level macOS • iOS Core Text.

 It’s helpful at this point to remember the key goals of QuickDraw GX:

-- Treat all writing systems and layout models equally as one single layout package
+- Treat all writing systems and layout models equally in the basic OS layout architecture.

-- Make advanced typography a comprehensive high level framework that is standard across the OS and applications, simple to use for developers, and easily available to all users
+- Make advanced typography standard across the OS and applications for developers, available to all users.